SuoweiHu/photo.simon-hu.org/content/_index.md

 ---
 title: Simon[~]$whoami
 description: So, you found me.
-Welcome to my photo gallery, though I am no professional photographer, I enjoy figuring out arbitary things about photography, as well as taking shots of random stuff so I can recell the good memories as I grow older.
+Though I am no professional photographer (9-5 software engineer is who I really am), I enjoy taking shots of random stuff so I can recall the good memories as I grow older.
+While I am still learning and experimenting with different techniques, I hope you can enjoy browsing through my collection.
 You can also find me via the following...
 resources:
   - src: ./static/favicon.ico
     params: